Spinal stenosis fundamentals

 Types of spine surgery:

 - Laminectomy: The most common type of surgery for this condition, laminectomy involves the removal of the lamina, a portion of the vertebra, to make room for the nerves.
 Some ligaments and bone spurs may also be removed.
-The surgery requires making an incision into the back and may include spinal fusion.
+The surgery requires making an incision into the back.

 - Foraminotomy: The foramen is the area in the vertebrae where the nerve roots exit.
 The procedure involves expanding this area to provide more space for the nerve roots.

-- Spinal fusion: This procedure is recommended in severe cases and involves joining the bones together with screws or bone grafts to provide spinal stability.
+- Spinal fusion: This procedure is done in cases of instability and involves joining the bones together with screws or bone grafts to provide spinal stability.
 It may be combined with laminectomy surgery.
 The surgery lasts several hours and can be done using one of two methods:

 - Bone is removed from elsewhere in the body or obtained from a bone bank.
 This bone is used to create a bridge between vertebrae and stimulates the growth of new bone.